 Funded PhD Positions Available Immediately !

-A funded PhD student position, starting from September 2014, is immediately available in the Photonics Lab at the University of Kent.
-The successful candidate will work on an EU project on Real-time ultrafast optical imaging system for biomedical applications.
+A funded PhD student position, starting from September 2018, is immediately available in the Communications Research Group at the University of Kent.
 Interested candidates are encouraged to contact Dr. Chao Wang.
 Further information can be found in this page.

 Study Opportunities for Graduate Students